MahsaShokouhi/Future_Sales_Prediction/README.md

     * Correlation between mean_encoded shop_id and target = 0.01
     * Correlation between mean_encoded item_id and target = 0.48

 This led to a total number of 48 features.
 The following figure shows correlations between all features and the target variable: total montly sale for each product at each store (sales_item_shop).
-Most notably, the target variable shows highest correlation with the item-specific features such as item's monthly sales (across all stores), mean-encoded item, in the same month as well as previous months.
+Most notably, the target variable shows highest correlation with the item-specific features such as item's monthly sales (across all stores), mean-encoded item, in the same month as well as in previous months.

 ![Figure3](/images/fig3.png)